intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/repositories/drm-intel.rst

 These branches "hide" the merge window from the drm/i915 developers; patches are applied here regardless of the development phase of Linus' upstream kernel.
-Pull requests to drm-next are sent as needed between -rc1 of the current kernel and the drm feature deadline (-rc5/-rc6 of the current kernel).
+Pull requests to :ref:`drm-next` are sent as needed between -rc1 of the current kernel and the :ref:`drm` feature deadline (-rc5/-rc6 of the current kernel).

 Note that drm-intel-next may be cross-merged directly to drm-intel-gt-next, but not vice versa.
 Syncing drm-intel-gt-next changes back to drm-intel-next must